Middle Columbia River, Bonneville Pool GRP

 - western pond turtle [SE(WA)]

-Critical habitats are the specific areas, occupied by an endangered or threatened species at the time it was listed, that contain the physical or biological features that are essential to the conservation of that species – and that may need special management or protection.
+These are the specific areas, occupied by an endangered or threatened species at the time it was listed, that contain the physical or biological features that are essential to the conservation of that species – and that may need special management or protection.
 Critical habitat may also include areas that were not occupied by the species at the time of listing but are essential to its conservation.
 The following species have federally designated critical habitats within this area:

 - bull trout